 Dr. Brownlie is engaged in research, teaching, and community work that all relates broadly to human rights, social justice, and rights-based struggles.
 As a scholar of Aboriginal history, Prof. Brownlie is constantly presented with concerns relating to all these issues, and also pursues them by choice.
 Brownlie has published a journal article that discusses the ways that Anishinabe activists spoke about human rights and Aboriginal rights during the inter-war period (“‘Nothing left for me or any other Indian’: the Georgian Bay Anishinabek and Inter-War Articulations of Aboriginal Rights,” Ontario History, vol. XCVI, no. 2 (Autumn 2004), 116-42).
 In Brownlie’s research on Aboriginal-government relations questions of rights and social justice arise frequently, and they are discussed in several places in A Fatherly Eye: Indian Agents, Government Power, and Aboriginal Resistance in Ontario, 1918-1939 (Oxford University Press, 2003).
 Brownlie is currently engaged in a research project concerning the ways that oral history is handled when it is advanced in Aboriginal legal cases pertaining to treaty and Aboriginal rights and is also a co-investigator for a SSHRC-funded research project on the oral history of northern Manitoba treaties.
 Brownlie teaches an upper-level seminar entitled “The History of Aboriginal Rights” and maintains an active reading practice relating to these issues.
 Finally, Brownlie is engaged in community work that relates to social justice and rights-based struggles.
 This includes, most recently, being a co-investigator in an oral history pilot project that was conducted at Ndinawe Youth Resource Centre in Winnipeg’s North End.
 In this project Aboriginal speakers were brought in to speak to young Aboriginal women about resistance, a topic that evoked considerable discussion about social justice and questions of human rights.

-Dr. Chadya is an Assistant Professor of African History.
+Dr. Chadya is an Associate Professor of African History.
 Her research work focus on a number of areas that are related to social justice and rights issues.
 In one study she explored why and how women and children fled from the war-torn Zimbabwean countryside to Harare during the liberation struggle and settled in an open public space as refugee-squatters for the duration of the liberation war.
 Thus, she looks at how men and women experienced the war differently as well as peasants’ right to peace and security so as to have a normal life in the countryside.
 Once they reached the urban centres it becomes an issue of their right to shelter in a colonial town where white interests were paramount.
 This was in the context of an anti-colonial struggle as Africans were fighting for majority rule.
 In another study she examines why there has been a surge in child sexual abuse in Zimbabwe between 2000 and the present.
 She argued that many children especially from poor backgrounds have become vulnerable to sexual abuse as their right to safety and childhood has been compromised at a time when the country is experiencing political, social and economic turmoil.
 In a different study she investigated how women joined the anti-colonial nationalist struggles as appendages of men and how their incorporation into guerilla armies was just symbolic.
 This study demonstrates that the participation of women in liberation struggles is no guarantee for the better treatment of women – socially and economically – in the post-colonial period.
 While during the anti-colonial struggles African women were advised (by nationalists) to put their women’s issues aside and focus on the common enemy, the colonialist, in the post-colonial period they were told to become “proper” African women who did not challenge the patriarchy and who were not influenced by western imperialist feminists.
 In yet another study she examined the impact of the economic meltdown, in particular fuel shortages, on the right to one of the most fundamental human practices – mourning and interning the dead.
 Focusing on Harare and Chtungwiza, she came to the conclusion that the fuel shortages, among other problems affecting Zimbabwe in the new millennium generated cultural shifts on the Zimbabwean deathscape.
 These shifts in funerary practices exhibit the fluidity of culture as traditions were reshaped by the economic the economic changes the country was experiencing.
 The shift in these practices evinces one of the principal motifs of culture – that culture is fluid especially when the material world is factored in.

-Dr. Chen is Associate Professor of History and Co-coordinator of the Interdisciplinary Research Circle on Globalization and Cosmopolitanism.
+Dr. Chen is Professor of History and Co-coordinator of the Interdisciplinary Research Circle on Globalization and Cosmopolitanism.
 She is a specialist in Modern Chinese history, with a specific research interest in the social, political, and cultural norms that structure people’s engagement with society, nation-states, and international organizations and movements.
 Her research addresses how rights of people have been part of socialist and post-socialist struggles in China, and the promises and limitations of particular rights frameworks and alliances across the twentieth century.
 She is internationally recognized for her work on gender and women’s emancipation in Maoist China; Sino-Soviet cultural exchange and its relationship to global anti-colonial struggles; and historical cultural studies committed to interrogating how inequalities are produced, reinforced, and challenged through the global circulation of cultural products.
 Most recently, she has undertaken a SSHRC-funded research project on the Chinese diaspora in Burma, with a focus on migration experiences and citizenship rights as related to wartime occupation of Burma by the Japanese.
 This project considers how notions of patriotism, loyalty, ethnicity, and race were mobilized during and after WWII as part of the articulation of key categories and policies of the Post-War Human Rights regime, namely understandings of refugees, displaced persons, and modern national citizenship.

 Dr. Chen’s teaching also foregrounds critical engagement with alternative conceptualization of rights, the everyday manifestations of rights struggles, and the benefits and costs of programs initiated by nation-states and international organizations that seek to address particular forms of oppression and inequality over others.
 She teaches courses in the fields of Modern World History; Culture, Rights, and International Relations in Post-1939 World History; History of Modern China; and Chinese Revolutionary Theory.
 She is also an active member of the Winnipeg Chinese Community and an advocate for diversity and equity at the University of Manitoba.